akamming/Domoticz_Thermostate_Plugin/README.md

 9. Easy switching between modulating thermostat or weather dependent mode

 ## Prerequisites
-1. A wemos D1 with domoticz opentherm handler firmware (https://github.com/akamming/esp_domoticz_opentherm_handler)
+1. A wemos D1 with domoticz opentherm handler firmware (https://github.com/akamming/esp_domoticz_opentherm_handler) with MQTT enabled
 2. Connected to an opentherm adapter (like http://ihormelnyk.com/opentherm_adapter)
 3. which is connected to an opentherm compatible Boiler
-4. A working domoticz installation with at least and make sure you know the IDX numbers of
+4. A working domoticz installation with MQTT autodiscovery enabled (so it disovers the Wemos D1 with the openthermhandler firmware)
-    - a working temperature device for measuring the outside temperature
-    - a working temperature device for measuring the inside temperature in 1 room (the "reference room")

 ## installation
 1. Make sure you have the correct devices in domoticz to handle you boiler.
 E.G. by using the ESP firmware on an ESP8266 together with an opentherm adatper: (https://github.com/akamming/esp_domoticz_opentherm_handler) in combination